Gabriella439/nixos-in-production/manuscript/Setup.md

   Developers can still opt in to channels by installing them, but disabling channels by default will discourage people from contributing Nix code that depends on the `NIX_PATH`.

-- Append the following setting to `nix.conf`
+- Append the following setting to `nix.conf` to enable the use of flakes:

   ```bash
   experimental-features = nix-command flakes repl-flake
   ```

-  We'll use this setting throughout the rest of this book so that we can make use of Nix's newer support for flakes.

-So the final installation script we'll end up with (complete with a star!) is:
+So the final installation script we'll end up with is:

 {icon: star}
 {blurb}